neumino/rethinkdbdash/README.md

 ##### Arity errors

-The server may return confusing error messages when the wrong number of arguments is provided (See [issue 2463](https://github.com/rethinkdb/rethinkdb/issues/2463) to track progress).
+The server may return confusing error messages when the wrong number of arguments is provided (See [rethinkdb/rethinkdb#2463](https://github.com/rethinkdb/rethinkdb/issues/2463) to track progress).
 Rethinkdbdash tries to make up for it by catching errors before sending the query to the server if possible.